dotnet/docs/docs/languages/csharp/expression-trees-building.md

 ## Building Code In Depth

 You aren't limited in what you can build using these APIs.
-However, the more complicated of an expression tree that you want to build, the more difficult the code is to manage and to read.
+However, the more complicated expression tree that you want to build, the more difficult the code is to manage and to read.

 Let's build an expression tree that is the equivalent of this code: